noahehall/multicloud/opensource/apache/tinkerpop.quickref.md

 - Avoiding unnecessary use of closures is a Gremlin best practice.
 - path, simplePath and as steps can be memory intensive
   - prefer sack > as > simplePath > path
+- barrier steps: eagerly evaluates its traversers and outputs a result
+  - collecting barriers: outputs a collection
+    - order, sample, aggregate, barrier
+  - reducing barriers: outputs a single value; the path history leading up to a reducing barrier step is destroyed and cant be referred back to
+    - fold, count, sum, max, min
+  - supplying barriers: evaluates all traversers, and you supply which to emit
+    - cap
+  - TraverserVertexProgram (TODO)
+- scopes: either local or global

 ## console